Are Sweepstakes Casinos Legal?

 | Indiana | Banned, in effect | HB 1052, effective July 1, 2026 | Took effect days before our last verification |

-| Maine | Passed, effective July 14, 2026 | LD 2007, signed April 6, 2026 | Days away at our last verification; redeem now if you play in ME.
+| Maine | Banned, in effect | LD 2007, signed April 6, 2026, effective July 14, 2026 | Effective and enforced by the Maine Gambling Control Unit, with civil penalties of $10,000 to $100,000 per violation; major operators geo-blocked Maine on the date.
+Gold-Coin-only social play with no cash redemption stays legal.
 Maine simultaneously became the 8th state to legalize real-money online casinos, a ban-the-gray, license-the-real pivot in one year |

 | Oklahoma | Passed, effective November 1, 2026 | SB 1589; governor’s veto overridden 34-10 and 68-19 | Play continues until fall 2026 |